phensley/sikuli-web/README.md

 ```

 Running the above script produces this JSON output, indicating the positions
-within `screen` image where the `target` iamge matched, and the associated
+within `screen` image where the `target` image matched, and the score for each
-score:
+match.

 ```json